WoltjenLab/MHcut/README.md

 ## Next

 - Add a *"two-cuts"* mode for large variants.
-- Docker container to avoid installation nightmare.
-- Tutorials: how to use a different PAM, how to use the Docker container, how was the dbSNP/ClinVar analysis for the paper ran.
+- Tutorials: how to use a different PAM, how was the dbSNP/ClinVar analysis for the paper ran, how to filter the guides for specific 2-cuts filtering.